 Mine loves to swim, but she’s not very good at it so I got her a life jacket.
 She will swim in circles for hours if you let her, and sneak back down to the lake when you’re not looking.– Jleigh041004 (Reddit User)

-Most Rottweilers that enjoy swimming aren’t usually adept swimmers.
-But as long as they have a life jacket and you keep watch, they will be just fine.
+Most Rottweilers that enjoy swimming aren’t usually adept swimmers and will require at least some form of preparation or training.
+However, as long as they have a life jacket and you keep a close eye, they will most likely be just fine.

 On the other hand, not all Rottweilers are fans of bodies of water and swimming.
 Other Rottweiler owners tell us the opposite, saying: